A Lot or a Little?

 Wine is dumped on the heads of two merchants by two royal brothers.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Presided over by former Disney-ite Jeffrey Katzenberg ("The Lion King") the movie has some astonishing visual effects, particularly a chariot race that rivals "Ben Hur" and the parting of the Red Sea.
-This story, central to three great world religions, should be familiar to most children.
-The filmmakers have done a good job of making it exciting and vivid while being careful not to offend anyone.
-The musical numbers are largely forgettable, but the characters and the story remain compelling.
-Ramses, loving Moses, but terrified of being responsible for the end of a dynasty, is, if not a sympathetic character, a flawed but understandable one.
-And Miriam and Tzipporah are strong, intelligent female characters.
+This movie has some astonishing visual effects, particularly a chariot race that rivals Ben Hur and the parting of the Red Sea.
+The filmmakers of The Prince of Egypt have done a good job of making a traditional tale exciting and vivid, with compelling characters, though the musical numbers are largely forgettable.
+Rameses, loving Moses but terrified of being responsible for the end of a dynasty, is a flawed but understandable character.
+And Miriam (Sandra Bullock) and Tzipporah are strong, intelligent women.